Valensas/valensas.com/index.md

 # Creative Section
 creative_title_highlight: "‘’Valensas’’ "
 creative_title_main: Creative Performance
-creative_subtitle: We bring together a digital world and a software development brains under one roof to build breakthrough products.
-Combining intelligent design and last technology engineering, we deliver power winning digital strategies.
+creative_subtitle: Valensas has a broad portfolio of solutions for companies of all sizes.
+We work as a family to produce combining intelligent design and last technology engineering products with young brains.
 creative_features:
     - title: iOS & AND Development
       description: Apple’s launch of the application market in 2008 culminated in the creation of a new, vast market.